llvm/llvm-blog-www/content/about.md

 The naming convention used for the posts is: `YYYY-MM-DD-name-of-blog.md`.

 Once the blog contents have been filled in, the file should be placed under the `content/post` directory.
-You can then use hugo to build the blogs and start a webserver on your local machine to view the content:
+You can then use [hugo](https://gohugo.io/installation/) to build the blogs and start a webserver on your local machine to view the content.

+You can find the version of Hugo to use in the `main.yaml` file in the `.github/workflows` directory.

 ```sh
 hugo server -D